MikeHorn-git/docker-snort3/README.md

 # Usage
 To use file from your host :
-* Create a directory in your home with the name snort.
+* Create a directory in your home with the name snort
-* Modify the docker-compose.yml, to replace the $USER var to your username in the volumes section.
+* Modify the docker-compose.yml, to replace the $USER var to your username in the volumes section
 * Place the files you want in host : /home/$USER/snort
 * In the docker container they are available at /files